WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ## Stateful header fields {#stateful-headers}

-As described in {{seccons-over-signing}}, a publisher can cause problems if they sign an exchange that includes private information.
+As described in Section 6.1 of {{?I-D.yasskin-http-origin-signed-responses}}, a publisher can cause problems if they sign an exchange that includes private information.
 There's no way for a client to be sure an exchange does or does not include private information, but header fields that store or convey stored state in the client are a good sign.